-Danielle Kearney or Danni as she likes to be called, works on a 2/1 FIFO roster travelling from her home in Perth to the Tropicana Gold Mine in the Great Victoria Desert.
+Danielle Kearney aka Danni as she likes to be called, works on a 2/1 FIFO roster travelling from her home in Perth to the Tropicana Gold Mine in the Great Victoria Desert.

 Originally joining Macmahon in 2013 as a Plant Administrator, Danni moved into a Store Supervisor role a little over 12 months later.
 Through Macmahon’s training program, Danni has undertaken extensive training including a Cert IV in warehousing operations, a high risk license – forklift, EWP and WAH.
 She has also completed a certificate in Macmahon’s Leadership Foundation Program.